wbamberg/idl-reference/docs/nsIEditor.md

 splitNode() creates a new node identical to an existing node,
 and split the contents between the two nodes
-@param aExistingRightNode   the node to split.
-                            It will become the new node's next sibling.
-@param aOffset              the offset of aExistingRightNode's
-                            content|children to do the split at
-@param aNewLeftNode         [OUT] the new node resulting from the split,
-                            becomes aExistingRightNode's previous sibling.

 #### Parameters ####